Earthport/rest-api-docs/Guides/errors.md

 Earthport uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general: Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
-Codes in the 5xx range indicate an error with Earthport's servers.

-Some 4xx errors that could be handled programmatically (e.g., a bank account is invalid) include an error code that briefly explains the error reported.
+In general, receiving codes with 2xx series from the server indicate a successful request, receiving codes with 4xx series indicate an error that failed somewhere on the users end - usually due to the information provided (e.g. a required parameter was omitted, a charge failed, etc.) and lastly, receiving codes with 5xx series indicate an error with Earthport's servers.
+Additionally, some 4xx errors that could be handled programmatically (e.g. a bank account is invalid) include an error code that briefly explains the error reported.

 ### HTTP status codes